nazar-pc/PickMeUp/readme.md

 | locale        | object                |          | Object, that contains localized days of week names and months                                             |

 ## Events callbacks
+`this` in any callback will be the same element, on which pickmeup() was called.
-Also are specified as regular options:
+Events are specified as regular options:

 ##### object render (date)
 Triggered on day element rendering, accepts date as argument and may return object with next properties: